 Additionally, you may have a look at these following articles for in-depth understanding.

-- A mutual fund is an investment vehicle whereby the funds are consolidated from several investors managed by a professional fund manager for purchasing a basket securities from the stock market.
-On the other hand, hedge funds are a portfolio of investments whereby only a few established investors are permitted to contribute for purchasing of assets.
+- A mutual fund is an investment vehicle whereby the funds are consolidated from several investors managed by a professional fund manager for purchasing basket securities from the stock market.
+On the other hand, hedge funds are a portfolio of investments whereby only a few established investors are permitted to contribute to the purchasing of assets.

 - Though both types of funds are managed by a professional fund manager, a mutual fund manager does not hold a substantial interest in the working of the fund.
 Hedge fund managers have a mandate to hold a large share in the respective fund to generate a level-playing field on the part of the manager and prevent any decisions that can be detrimental to the overall interest of the fund.

-- The redemption of mutual fund is relatively easier (open ended funds) to execute since the amount of funds is relatively less and whereas in hedge funds, the lock in period is a long time (generally 3 years) due to which redemption is not possible.
-Subsequently, redemptions are made in blocks and 100% amount cannot be redeemed.
+- The redemption of mutual funds is relatively easier (open-ended funds) to execute since the amount of funds is relatively less and whereas in hedge funds, the lock-in period is a long time (generally three years) due to which redemption is not possible.
+Subsequently, redemptions are made in blocks, and a 100% amount cannot be redeemed.

 |Meaning||These funds pool in savings from investors to prepare a basket of securities from the market at attractive costs.||A portfolio of investments whereby few established investors pool money to purchase assets.|

 |Investors||Retail investors with limited disposable income||High net-worth individuals and firms with a high-risk appetite|